dustinmyers/react-conflux/README.md

  */

 const ExampleContext = createContext();

 /**
+ * Every action object must have a type and payload; the type allows us to navigate the cases
+ * in our switch statement (such as in the example reducer above), and the payload is the state
+ * which we will update in our reducer.
+ *
+ * Here's an example of what an action object looks like.
+ */

+const action = { type: 'ADD_TODO', payload: { id: 3, name: "Marty, we have to go back!" } }

+/**
  * The last step to using Conflux is to rig it up in your components within the component tree